gmlang/masterr/_posts/r/2015-08-09-how-to-easily-make-stacked-area-chart-with-ezplot-part9.md

 ![center](/../figs/2015-08-09-how-to-easily-make-stacked-area-chart-with-ezplot-part9/unnamed-chunk-5-1.png)

-I created [ezplot](https://github.com/gmlang/ezplot) because there are too many detailed commands to remember when making and customizing a ggplot.
+I created ezplot because there are too many detailed commands to remember when making and customizing a ggplot.
 I hope ezplot can improve your productivity.
 If you enjoyed reading this post, please share it with your friends.
+I'm writing a book called ezplot: How to Easily Make ggplot2 Graphics for Data Analysis, and it is 20% complete.
+[Read the sample chapters for FREE](https://leanpub.com/ezplot) and get notified when the book is published.